 /help <command name>

-Links in chat messages can be followed by left clicking them.
+In game links in chat messages can be followed by left clicking them.
 Links can also be copy & pasted to other tabs or channels by right clicking them.

 When you type in a chat window you always target a channel.
 The active channel is named in the start of the row where you type, e.g. [Rookie].
 To target another channel prepend your message with the channel name like: